 If you want Educational Testing Service (ETS) to report the TOEFL score directly to us: The University of Ulm's Institutional Code is 8407

-However, if you use the following address (instead of the code) the TOEFL score will be sent directly to the Communications Technology office:
+However, if you use the following address (instead of the code) the TOEFL score will be sent directly to the Communication and Information Technology office:

 In case your TOEFL score is not yet available by the time you post your application it can be handed in separately.
 It must, however, be received by November 1!
 Please include proof of registration for a test date with your application.